x

 Can You Use a PS3 Without Hard Drive?

 For the most part, no, you cannot use the PS3 without a hard drive present in it.
-This is because, in addition to game storage and other things, the operating system that helps the PS3 run needs the hard drive in order to boot itself up.
-Without the drive present, the PlayStation 3 would not detect what it needs in order to start, and this is due to how the system stores its memory.
+This is because, in addition to game storage and other things, the operating system that helps the PS3 run needs the hard drive to boot itself up.
+Without the drive present, the PlayStation 3 would not detect what it needs to start, and this is due to how the system stores its memory.

 This includes menus, how the controllers interact with objects on the screen for selection purposes, and more.
 Some details that relate to your PlayStation Network member account store data in the firmware.
-However, much of the other information the system needs in order to send instructions to the hardware on how it should function will be in the drive itself.

 There is one exception to this rule for the different versions of the PlayStation 3 that you might purchase.
-Sony produced a version of their Super Slim PlayStation 3 that included 12 gigabytes of flash memory as a form of internal storage.
-For this device, one could boot up and use the console without a hard disk drive present in it first.
+Sony produced a version of their Super Slim PlayStation 3 that included 12 gigabytes of flash memory as internal storage.

 What Happens if I Remove My PS3 Hard Drive?